radianttap/Fields/README.md

 This is *not a library, nor framework*.
 It will never be a CocoaPod, Carthage or whatever package.
 Every form is different so you take this lot and adjust it to suit each specific case.

-Each cell is self-sizing, implemented through [`FieldCell`](Fields/Cells/FieldCell.swift), which is base cell for all other specific cells. *It is expected that you use .xib for cell design and use qualified Auto Layout constraints so that self-sizing is possible.*
+Each cell is self-sizing, implemented through `FormFieldCell`, which is base cell for all other specific cells. *It is expected that you use .xib for cell design and use qualified Auto Layout constraints so that self-sizing is possible.*

 Each form field is implemented by pairing `Model` and `Cell` instance.
-Models are distinguished by `id` property; value of this property should be unique across all field.
+Models are distinguished by `id` property; value of this property should be unique across all fields.
 Easiest way to implement this is with `String` enum.

-The most trivial cell model is `BasicModel`, which only has one property, previously mentioned `id`.
+The most trivial cell model is `FieldModel` itself which only has one property, previously mentioned `id`.
 All other models, have specific additional properties that directly map into cell display.
 Things like `title`, current field `value`, optional hints and error messages etc.

 Model properties directly tie-in with Cell design and layout.